tjluoma/John-Cleese-on-Creativity/Transcript.markdown

 Not a sausage.

-Nevertheless I can at least tell you how to get yourselves into the open mode.
+Nevertheless, I can at least tell you how to get yourselves into the open mode.
 You need five things:

 1. Space
 2. Time